tw-haiven/haiven/README.md

 However, when it comes to software delivery tasks other than coding, there is not much out there yet.
 Some of the incumbent vendors for the delivery toolchain (wikis, issue trackers, CI/CD products, ...) are working on adding AI to their toolchain, and their is the odd startup here or there that tries to tackle one of the task areas.
 There are also a bunch of products evolving that enable the sharing and monitoring of prompts in an organisation, which could be used to build a similar sandbox.
 But overall, it is hard to gather experience and data today about how AI can be used to assist a software delivery team in their day-to-day work.

-**Team AI** provides a lean self-cloud-hosted sandbox to experiment, and to gather data and experience today that can inform strategy and tool choices for the future.
+**Haiven** provides a lean self-cloud-hosted sandbox to experiment, and to gather data and experience today that can inform strategy and tool choices for the future.

 * Control the setup by deploying into your own infrastructure environment, instead of trusting a bleeding edge startup
 * Use the models provided by your cloud provider of choice (AWS, Google Cloud, or Azure), instead of running a risk assessment for and creating contracts with a new vendor